 Toastique a "gourmet toast and juice bar," is slated to open at 320 Engel St. in Wayzata come late fall.

 The chain boasts 30 locations around the country and this will be the first in Minnesota.
-Franchise owners Scott and Laura Seabloom wanted to bring the Texas company to their home town.
+Franchise owners Scott and Laura Seabloom wanted to bring the chain to their home town.
 "Toastique attracted our family because making elevated toasts, smoothies and smoothie bowls was already second nature to us inside our home," Scott Seabloom said in a statement.

 Those elevated toasts (starting at $12) are exactly what one might picture: smashed avocado with artfully arranged microgreens, burrata with tomatoes dressed in a balsamic drizzle and sturdy romaine leaves standing in when bread won't do.
 Additionally, the menu includes juices with names like Cure, Defender and Radiance as well as lattes that come with collagen.